humank/ddd-practitioners-ref/README.md

 **Updated @ 2021-06-05.
 Appreciate to have your support on building this workshop, hope this workshop is useful & meaningful for you.
 In order to well organize all of the contents for DDD practitioners reference, the workshop will be refactored to cover wider topics with a more complex business scenario sample.
 Plan to release new content before the end of 2021, stay tuned.**

+In this ddd-practitioners-reference, you will learn more than classic Domain-Driven Design Strategic design and Tactical design patterns.
+DDD is good to approach decision makers to align business goals among diversity stakeholders in different BU.

+When learning a series of methodology would always bored ourself and lot passion on the unlimited learning journey, so i'll walk you through a bsuiness case to practice the following methodologies/approaches to get familiar in using DDD to design solutions.

-The topics will cover  what I have learned from WW communities (ddd_eu, virtualddd) and awesome ddd-practitioners experience.
+So, this guide will cover below topics whaich are what I learned from WW communities (ddd_eu, virtualddd) and awesome ddd-practitioners experience.

 Outline: